TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 </p>
 <br />

-These are the objects that will be inserted into background images and detected by our model.

 Training background images are acquired from http://cvcl.mit.edu/database.htm.
-From the `yolov3_time_covers` directory, run the following shell script to download all of the images and copy them to the `images` directory.
+While still in the `yolov3_time_covers` directory, run the following shell script to download all of the images and copy them to the `images` directory.

     >chmod +x get_images.sh
     >./get_images.sh